If you’re debating staying in Waterville in Kerry, you’ve landed in the right place.

 2. Keep an eye out for the statues

-Waterville is home to two very well-known statues, always worth a visit if you are in town.
+Waterville is home to two very well-known statues.
 The first and perhaps best known of the two celebrates Charlie Chaplin, the legendary comic who used to holiday in the town through the 1960s along with his family.

 The second statue in Waterville celebrates Mick O’Dwyer, the man widely considered to be the greatest manager in the history of Gaelic Football.